The First-Year Checklist outlines to-do items related to topics here, such as:

 uw.edu/titleix/report

-If you want to report to the police (for incidents that occured on the UW campus in Seattle):
+If you want to report to the police (for incidents that occurred on the UW campus in Seattle):

 UW Police Department: 911 or 206-685-8973 (non-emergency)